-Sote tujihushe na kazi za nyumbani’ is a project that seeks to promote men’s contribution to Unpaid Care and Domestic Work (UCDW) by creating awareness and sensitizing the community to see UCDW as a duty and not a responsibility and address UCDW as a hindrance to women’s political empowerment.
+Sote tujihushe na kazi za nyumbani’ is a 3 year project in partnership with Oxfam Kenya that seeks to promote men’s contribution to Unpaid Care and Domestic Work (UCDW) by creating awareness and sensitizing the community to see UCDW as a duty and not a responsibility and address UCDW as a hindrance to women’s political empowerment.
 The project targets informal settlement households as the primary audience.
 The secondary audience is community leaders, opinion shapers, and policymakers.
 The community leaders are directly involved when it comes to developmental decisions.
 Policymakers, on the other hand, validate and consider the various proposals brought forth by the community and in other instances, they give feedback if the proposals can or cannot be accomplished.

 The Project seeks to achieve 3 outcomes: